 \section{Introduction}

-Meeting transcription is the task to address the ``who speaks what at when'' problem in real-world multi-speaker meetings.
-Such scenarios are considered as one of the most challenging tasks in speech processing due to free speaking styles and complex acoustic conditions such as overlapping speech, unknown number of speakers, far-field signals in large conference rooms, noise and reverberation etc. As a result, tackling the problem requires a well designed speech system with functionalities from multiple related speech processing components including but not limited to front-end signal processing, speaker identification, speaker diarization and automatic speech recognition (ASR), etc.
+Meeting transcription is the task to address the ``who speaks what at when'' problem in multi-speaker meetings.
+The task is considered as one of the most challenging tasks in speech processing due to free speaking style and complex acoustic conditions, such as overlapping speech, unknown number of speakers, far-field signals in large conference rooms, noise and reverberation etc. As a result, tackling the problem requires a well designed speech system with functionalities from multiple related speech processing components including but not limited to front-end signal processing, speaker identification, speaker diarization and automatic speech recognition, etc.

 The lack of sizable labeled meeting data is one of the main bottlenecks to the current development of advanced meeting transcription system.
-Design of such a corpus desires both complex room and recording setup as well as time-consuming human transcriptions.
-Since meeting transcription involves numerous related processing components, more information have to be carefully collected and labelled, such as speaker identity, speech context, onset/offset time, etc. All these information require precise and accurate annotations, which is expensive and time-consuming.
-Although several relevant datasets have been released~\cite{chen2020continuous,watanabe2020chime,janin2003icsi,mostefa2007chil,renals2008interpretation}, as discussed in ~\cite{fu2021aishell}, most of them suffer from various limitations, ranging from corpus setup such as corpus size, number of speakers, variety of spatial locations relative to the microphone arrays, collection condition, etc., to corpus content such as recording quality, accented speech, speaking style, etc. Moreover, almost all public available meeting corpora are collected in English, and the differences among different languages limit the development of Mandarin meeting transcription.
-A publicly available large real-recorded Mandarin speech dataset in meeting scenario is in great necessity.
-A common evaluation platform to promote the research in this field is also necessary.
+Design of such a corpus desires both complex room and recording setup as well as time-consuming human transcription.
+Since meeting transcription involves numerous related processing components, more information has to be carefully collected and labelled, such as speaker identity, speech context, onset/offset time, etc. All the information requires precise and accurate annotations, which is expensive and time-consuming.
+Although several relevant datasets have been released~\cite{chen2020continuous,watanabe2020chime,janin2003icsi,mostefa2007chil,renals2008interpretation}, as discussed in ~\cite{fu2021aishell}, most of them suffer from various limitations, ranging from corpus setup, such as corpus size, number of speakers, variety of spatial locations relative to the microphone arrays, collection condition, etc., to corpus content, such as recording quality, accented speech, speaking style, etc. Moreover, almost all publicly available meeting corpora are collected in English, and the differences among languages limit the development of Mandarin meeting transcription.
+A publicly available large real-recorded Mandarin speech dataset in meeting scenario is in its great necessity.
+A common evaluation platform to promote research in this field is also necessary.